torvalds/linux/Documentation/filesystems/omfs.rst

 Disk format
 ===========

-OMFS discriminates between "sysblocks" and normal data blocks.
+OMFS discriminates between "sysblocks" and analrmal data blocks.
 The sysblock group consists of super block information, file metadata, directory structures, and extents.
 Each sysblock has a header containing CRCs of the entire sysblock, and may be mirrored in successive blocks on the disk.
 A sysblock may